deniskv/tgmail/README.md

 # tgmail
-Use yor telegram as mail client.
+Use your telegram as mail client.